UMM-CSci-4453/Lab-3/README.md

 </table>

 This is clearly in First Normal Form:  The attributes are atomic and there are no repeated rows.
 To figure out if the table is in second normal form we need to identify any partial dependencies.
 We start by finding all non-prime attributes (if any) by first identifying all the candidate keys.
 For this data there is only one: `{Employee,Skill}`.
 That means `Current Work Location` is a non-prime attribute.
 (Tables without non-prime attributes are automatically in second normal form).
 Having identified all non-prime attributes, we check to see if any are functionally dependent upon *any* subset of *any* candidate key.
-This check is pretty easy-- there's only one non-prime attribute, and only two subsets.
+This check is pretty easy – there's only one non-prime attribute, and only two subsets.
 It's pretty clear that `employee->work location` (knowing `employee` allows us to determine `work location`) so `work location` is functionally dependent upon `employee`.
 On the other hand, `work location` is NOT functionally dependent upon `Skill` since the skill 'Typing' occurs with '73 Industrial Way' and with '114 Main Street'.
 The functional dependency of a non-prime attribute upon a proper subset of a candidate key means the table is **not** in second normal form.

 I would like to, once more, point out the difference between using data and using "situational knowledge" to make inferences about functional dependencies .
-We are using the table (data) to infer something about the functional dependencies by assuming that "if the data doesn't violate the rule-- no new data will every violate it".
+We are using the table (data) to infer something about the functional dependencies by assuming that "if the data doesn't violate the rule – no new data will every violate it".
 This may, or may not, be a good idea.
 If the company employing this database has employees working in only one assigned location, then the situation supports the conclusion.
 On the other hand, if some employees work in different locations during different shifts, then there is **not** a functional dependency of the form `employee->work location`.
-I'm not trying to overwhelm you-- I just want to make certain you are clear about the subtleties.
+I'm not trying to overwhelm you – I just want to make certain you are clear about the subtleties.

-More informally-- we look to see if a non-prime attribute depends upon only part of a multi-valued key and remove it into a separate table if it does:
+More informally, we look to see if a non-prime attribute depends upon only part of a multi-valued key and remove it into a separate table if it does:

 <table>
 <tr><th colspan=2 align="center">Employees</th></tr>